Multisystemic Therapy for Child Abuse and Neglect (MST-CAN®) and Functional Family Therapy through Child Welfare (FFT-CW®)

-The primary goals of MST-CAN® and FFT-CW® is preservation and restoration, that is, to reduce the number of children entering out-of-home care (preservation) and increase the number of children exiting out-of-home care (restoration).
+The primary goals of MST-CAN® and FFT-CW® are preservation and restoration, that is, to reduce the number of children entering out-of-home care (preservation) and increase the number of children exiting out-of-home care (restoration).
 These models have been shown to be successful with families internationally.

 The NSW Government is providing over 900 places per year via these evidence-based intensive family preservation and restoration services aimed at keeping families together.
 Supporting Aboriginal families is a priority for these services.

-FFT-CW® is an evidenced-informed home and community-based treatment for families with substantiated physical abuse and/or neglect of a child or young person aged 0 to 17 years, and provides a comprehensive family therapy for high-risk families.
+FFT-CW® is an evidence-informed home and community-based treatment for families with substantiated physical abuse and/or neglect of a child or young person aged 0 to 17 years, and provides a comprehensive family therapy for at-risk families.
 The model also aims to address child abuse and neglect, substance abuse, mental illness, school difficulties and history of out-of-home care or involvement with the NSW child protection system.
 The model focuses on engaging with the family’s broader social environment, and develops each family’s social and community networks that are considered a central component of the service response.

-MST-CAN® is a home-based evidence based, 24/7 intensive therapeutic treatment model for families where there has been substantiated physical abuse and/or neglect of a child or young person age 6-17 years.
+MST-CAN® is a home-based evidence-based, 24/7 intensive therapeutic treatment model for families where there has been substantiated physical abuse and/or neglect of a child or young person age 6-17 years.
 The model provides 24/7, intensive support to a family where the Therapists meet with the entire family a minimum three times a week in their home at times convenient to the family for up to nine months and provides a 24/7 on-call service for families in crisis.
 MST-CAN® focuses on empowering the family by using identified strengths to address the family’s needs, and developing and building upon family and community support networks.